tan-z-tan/llm-chain-eval/README.md

-## LLM Chain Eval
+## LLM Chain Eval: Unleash the Power of Language Models
-LLM Chain Eval is a versatile and powerful tool designed to adjust parameters and evaluate Language Models (LMs) such as GPT-3.5-turbo, GPT-4 to obtain the desired output based on various input parameters.
-This repository allows you to experiment with different parameters, analyze input-output behavior, and assess the overall performance of the model.
+LLM Chain Eval is a highly flexible and potent tool crafted to fine-tune parameters and evaluate state-of-the-art Language Models (LMs) such as GPT-3.5-turbo and GPT-4.
+This repository enables you to experiment with diverse parameters, examine input-output behavior, and evaluate the overall performance of your models to achieve the optimal output.

-## Features
+## Core Features
-Currently supports only Question-Answering (QA) input-output scenarios.
+- Currently specializes in Question-Answering (QA) input-output scenarios.
-Aims to become a more general-purpose tool for evaluating LMs across different tasks and applications.
+- Aspires to evolve into a comprehensive tool for appraising LMs across various tasks and applications.
-Open to contributions from the community to expand its capabilities.
+- Encourages community-driven contributions to augment its capabilities.

-### LLM Model
+### Supported LMs
 - OpenAI gpt-3.5-turbo
 - OpenAI gpt-4
 - google/flan-t5-large (HuggingFaceHub)
 - google/flan-t5-xl (HuggingFaceHub)
 - databricks/dolly-v2-3b (TBD)

-### Embedding
+### Embeddings
 - OpenAIEmbeddings
 - HuggingFaceEmbeddings
 - Flan-t5 (TBD)

-### Parameters
+### Tunable Parameters
 - Chunk Size
 - Chunk Overlap
 - Chain type

-### Prompt templates
+### Customizable Prompt Templates
-- You can modify prompt for stuff QA.
+- Modify prompts for QA scenarios.
-- Match template to see if the answer is correct.
+- Match templates to verify answer accuracy.

-## Setup
+## Quick and Easy Setup
 1. Clone the repository:

 ```